Edmontosaurus

-Edmontosaurus (/ɛdˌmɒntəˈsɔːrəs/ ed-MON-tə-SOR-əs) (meaning "lizard from Edmonton") is a genus of hadrosaurid (duck-billed) dinosaur.
+Edmontosaurus (/ɛdˌmɒntəˈsɔːrəs/ ed-MON-tə-SOR-əs) (meaning "lizard from Edmonton"), with the second species often colloquially and historically known as Anatosaurus or Anatotitan (meaning "duck lizard" and "giant duck"), is a genus of hadrosaurid (duck-billed) dinosaur.
 It contains two known species: Edmontosaurus regalis and Edmontosaurus annectens.
-Fossils of E. regalis have been found in rocks of western North America that date from the late Campanian stage of the Cretaceous Period 73 million years ago, while those of E. annectens were found in the same geographic region but in rocks dated to the end of the Maastrichtian stage of the Cretaceous, 66 million years ago.
-Edmontosaurus was one of the last non-avian dinosaurs, and lived alongside dinosaurs like Triceratops, Tyrannosaurus, Ankylosaurus, and Pachycephalosaurus shortly before the Cretaceous–Paleogene extinction event.
+Fossils of E. regalis have been found in rocks of western North America that date from the late Campanian age of the Cretaceous period 73 million years ago, while those of E. annectens were found in the same geographic region from rocks dated to the end of the Maastrichtian age, 66 million years ago.
+Edmontosaurus was one of the last non-avian dinosaurs ever to exist, and lived alongside dinosaurs like Triceratops, Tyrannosaurus, Ankylosaurus, and Pachycephalosaurus shortly before the Cretaceous–Paleogene extinction event.

-Edmontosaurus included some of the largest hadrosaurid species, with E. annectens measuring up to 12 m in length and weighing around 5.6 MT in average asymptotic body mass, although some individuals would have been larger.
-Several well-preserved specimens are known that include not only bones, but in some cases extensive skin impressions and possible gut contents.
-It is classified as a genus of saurolophine (or hadrosaurine) hadrosaurid, a member of the group of hadrosaurids which lacked large, hollow crests, instead having smaller solid crests or fleshy combs.
+Edmontosaurus included two of the largest hadrosaurid species, with E. annectens measuring up to 12 m in length and weighing around 5.6 MT in average asymptotic body mass.
+The exceptionally large specimens of E. annectens measured around 15 m long and weighed around 15.9 MT.
+Several well-preserved specimens are known that include numerous bones, as well as extensive skin impressions and possible gut contents.
+Edmontosaurus is classified as a genus of saurolophine (or hadrosaurine) hadrosaurid, a member of the group of hadrosaurids that lacked large, hollow crests and instead had smaller, solid crests or fleshy combs.

 The first fossils named Edmontosaurus were discovered in southern Alberta (named after Edmonton, the capital city), in the Horseshoe Canyon Formation (formerly called the lower Edmonton Formation).
 The type species, E. regalis, was named by Lawrence Lambe in 1917, although several other species that are now classified in Edmontosaurus were named earlier.
-The best known of these is E. annectens, named by Othniel Charles Marsh in 1892; originally as a species of Claosaurus, known for many years as a species of Trachodon, and later as Anatosaurus annectens.
-Anatosaurus, Anatotitan and probably Ugrunaaluk are now generally regarded as synonyms of Edmontosaurus.
+The best known of these is E. annectens, named by Othniel Charles Marsh in 1892.
+This species was originally known as a species of Claosaurus, known for many years as a species of Trachodon, and later known as Anatosaurus annectens.
+Anatosaurus, Anatotitan, and probably Ugrunaaluk are now generally regarded as synonyms of Edmontosaurus.

-Edmontosaurus was widely distributed across western North America, ranging from Colorado to the north slopes of Alaska.
+Edmontosaurus was widely distributed across western North America, ranging from Colorado to the northern slopes of Alaska.
 The distribution of Edmontosaurus fossils suggests that it preferred coasts and coastal plains.
 It was a herbivore that could move on both two legs and four.
-Because it is known from several bone beds, Edmontosaurus is thought to have lived in groups, and may have been migratory as well.
-The wealth of fossils has allowed researchers to study its paleobiology in detail, including its brain, how it may have fed, and its injuries and pathologies, such as evidence for tyrannosaur attacks on a few edmontosaur specimens.
+Because it is known from several bone beds, Edmontosaurus is thought to have lived in groups and may have been migratory as well.
+The wealth of fossils has allowed researchers to study its paleobiology in detail, including its brain, how it may have fed, and its injuries and pathologies, such as evidence for tyrannosaur attacks on a few specimens.

+In an Edmontosaurus fossil, Tuinstra et al. (2025) made the first clear detection of actual original dinosaur organic material, showing the presence of ancient hydroxyproline (a building block of collagen) in the fossil, and refuting the hypothesis that organic matter present in fossils must be due to contamination.